xdssio/versioning-article/README.md

 ### XetHub setup

+Generate two repos:

+* xethub-git # here we will use the git client
+* xethub-py # here we will use the python client

-1. `git xet clone https://xethub.com/$GITUSER/xethub-py.git xethub-py` # use your own repository
+1. `git xet clone https://xethub.com/xdssio/xethub-git.git xethub-git` # use your own repository
-2. `git xet clone https://xethub.com/xdssio/xethub-git.git xethub-git`
 2. [Get token](https://xethub.com/user/settings/pat) and setup as environment variables:
     ```bash
       export XET_USER_NAME=<user-name>